 Among a dozen of the earliest articles about this project, this page was within Wikipedia (March-May 2012).
 It is reconstructed and opened for editing and development.
-This will become the first-draft of Version II.

 Base 2 exponential notation: Proposed, produced, and then rejected by Wikipedia as “Original Research.”

 Please note: We started this project in December 2011 and it now continues as a “work in progress.”
 This project is a result of substituting for a nephew’s high school geometry classes.
 At one time the words on the right of some sections below, “[edit the original]” went to the article within Wikipedia.
 Today, they go to an invitation to join the editing team!
-At some time in the “not too dista0nt future, it just might be re-posted on Wikipedia and then, this page could be edited by all others.
+At some time in the “not too distant future, it just might be re-posted on Wikipedia and then, this page could be edited by all others.
 My hope in pulling all those pieces and history together is to open the discussion to a wider audience so if parts of it are wrong or could be improved, you can do it or advise me so I can update this article below and the one on Wikipedia.

 Base-2 exponential notation is based on the power of two.
 It should not be confused with a base-2 number system – the foundation of most computers and computing.
 Exponential notation is used within computer programming, however, its use in other applications to order data and information has wide implications within education.
 Here the form and function of space and time — measurement — operates in the range between the Planck length and the edges of the observable universe.